-Brinkbourne offers possibly the best combination you could look for in a holiday home.
-Over 3 floors the building has been the subject of a stunning refurbishment for 2012 and is located in a pretty side street, a stone's throw from the beach, yet right in the heart of the gem that is Hastings Old Town with its cafes, delicatessens, restaurants, bars, galleries and design/antique shops.
+Located in a prime location in the heart of historic Hastings Old Town, Brinkbourne offers possibly the best combination you could look for in a holiday home.
+Over 3 floors the building has been the subject of a major refurbishment to a high standard and is located in a pretty side street, a stone's throw from the beach and a short walk from the Old Town cafes, delicatessens, restaurants, bars, galleries and vintage/antique shops.
 Brinkbourne is a charming light filled period property with polished wood floors and many original features throughout, whilst the refurbishment has added a contemporary twist with a blend of luxurious fittings and tasteful one-off mid-century modern furnishings.

 There is wi-fi throughout the property.

 For couples or families Brinkbourne's accommodation offers both comfort and flexibility with a spacious light sitting room and separate luxury dining kitchen on the first floor.
 On the second floor each of the 2 bedrooms is served by its own brand new shower room with power showers, heated towel rails and underfloor heating.
 The large ground floor entrance hall has space to store a couple of bikes, pram, paddle board, walking gear or whatever you need to make your holiday complete.